ELEONORA PIROMALLI

 Notice regarding extraordinary exam sessions: as per University guidelines, these are reserved for specific categories, membership of which must be self-certified by the student: students beyond the standard time to degree, part-time students, those who have completed all attendance requirements, working students, students with disabilities or with a diagnosis of specific learning disorders (SLD), student mothers and student fathers with children under three years of age, those with athlete status, students enrolled simultaneously in two degree programmes, pregnant students, family caregivers and young caregivers upon presentation to the instructor of appropriate documentation proving caregiver status (e.g., the Regione Lazio Caregiver card or other suitable document issued by other Regions), students with Attention Deficit/Hyperactivity Disorder (ADHD), after registering with the Disabilities and SLD service, which will liaise with instructors.
 Graduands of the II (November) and IV (April–May) graduation sessions 2025–26.
 If you do not belong to these categories, please do not write to ask for exceptions.
 I reserve the right not to reply to emails that disregard this notice.

-- Extraordinary November session: 11/11/2025.
-Membership in the above categories must be self-certified in writing.
-Obviously, in this session you cannot sit the exam for the 12-CFU undergraduate (first-year) course held in the same year and period, but only for courses from previous years.
+• Extraordinary April session: 16 April 2026.
+THE DATE MAY CHANGE.
+Eligibility for the categories listed above must be self-certified in writing.
+Obviously, in this session students cannot take the 6-ECTS Master’s course exam held in the same year and period, but only exams from previous years.

-- Extraordinary May session: TBA.
-Membership in the above categories must be self-certified in writing.
-Obviously, in this session you cannot sit the exam for the 6-CFU master’s course held in the same year and period, but only for courses from previous years.
+• Extraordinary November session: THE DATE MAY CHANGE.
+4 November 2026.
+Eligibility for the categories listed above must be self-certified in writing.
+Obviously, in this session students cannot take the 12-ECTS Bachelor’s course exam (1st year) held in the same year and period, but only exams from previous years.

 Opening and closing dates for exam registration on Infostud: registration is done as usual on Infostud; you will be able to register from the opening date until the closing date for each session.
 You will be examined in order of registration.
 PLEASE NOTE: it will not be possible to add new registrations after the closing date for each session, not even upon request.